-What I do for my newer comic, HOLES IN IT, is only show the last five episodes on the website.
+What I do for my newer comic, HOLES IN IT, is only show the last five pages on the website.
 Once a new one is posted, the oldest goes away.
-This way I can retain my online readership, and if someone really likes the five they see, they’ll buy the book to read the previous episodes.
-At least that’s the theory because as of this article’s posting, I am still in the process of getting volume one ready to print and it’s not for sale yet.
+This way I can retain my online readership, and if someone really likes the five they see, they’ll buy the book to read the previous pages.
+At least that’s the theory.

 In next week’s article, I will talk about the perils of that most people want to buy at comic conventions.
 Stay tuned and thanks for reading!